 The Crooked River National Grassland is a unique landscape that serves as a host for a variety of different activities from hunting, fishing and boating to hiking, rock climbing and OHV riding.
 Come explore a place like no other!

-This well know trail gives GREAT views of the Crooked River National Grassland and also ties into trails that reach BLM land and Smith Rock State Park.
+This well known trail gives GREAT views of the Crooked River National Grassland and also ties into trails that reach BLM land and Smith Rock State Park.
 This trail is primarily accessed at Gray Butte Trailhead.

 Snow-capped peaks, rivers, lakes, wildlife, and trails in this high desert area makes for some of the best recreation in Oregon.
 Skiing, snowboarding, fishing, hiking, biking, boating, and riding are some popular activities in this beautiful place.